rashuzak/friend-finder-express/README.md

 Building a compatibility-based "FriendFinder" application.
 This full-stack site will take in results from users' surveys, then compare their answers with those from other users.
 The app will then display the name and picture of the user with the best overall match.

-You will use Express to handle routing.
-Make sure you deploy your app to Heroku so other users can fill it out.

-### Before You Begin

 * Check out [this demo version of the site](https://friend-finder-fsf.herokuapp.com/).
-Use this as a model for how we expect your assignment look and operate.
+Used  as a model for this assignment.

-* Create a folder called `FriendFinder`.
-Inside the folder, organize your directories so it matches the following:
+*Created  `FriendFinder` folder.
+Inside the folder, we have directories as follows:

   ```
   FriendFinder